jackburton79/jackburton79.github.io/_posts/2015-06-26-migrating-a-linux-server-with-rsync.md

 {% highlight bash %}
 linux ~ # rsync -aAHxvz root@mail:/ /mnt/root --exclude=dev --exclude=proc --exclude=sys --exclude=tmp

-linux ~ # rsync -aAHxvz root@mail:/nucleus /mnt/sdb
+linux ~ # rsync -aAHxvz root@mail:/nucleus/ /mnt/sdb
 {% endhighlight %}

 After these first passes I tested the server in an isolated network.
-Everything worked, except Postfix, which didn't start.
-After I while I realized that the postfix queue folders had the wrong uids/gids.
+Everything seemed to work fine, except Postfix, which threw an error on start.
+After a while I realized that the postfix queue folders had the wrong permissions.
+The OpenSuse LiveCD I used to start the new VM maps users and groups to different uids/gids than the ones used in Gentoo.
-I should've added the "--numeric-id" option to the rsync command, since otherwise the gid and uid would've been mapped to the wrong users (the OpenSuse LiveCD uses different uids/gids than Gentoo).
-No problem, though.
-I still had to do a second rsync with services stopped, so I took that chance to fix the commands:
+In this case I should've added the "--numeric-ids" option to the rsync command, which avoids this problem.
+That's not a big issue, though: I still had to do a second rsync with all the services stopped, so I took that chance to fix the uid and gids:

 {% highlight bash %}
 linux ~ # rsync --numeric-ids -aAHxvz root@mail:/ /mnt/root --exclude=dev --exclude=proc --exclude=sys --exclude=tmp

-linux ~ # rsync --numeric-ids -aAHxvz root@mail:/nucleus /mnt/sdb
+linux ~ # rsync --numeric-ids -aAHxvz root@mail:/nucleus/ /mnt/sdb
 {% endhighlight %}

+After that, I installed and configured Grub, and the server was ready to... serve!